Renko traders are a rare breed. ….as are nobel prize winners. …..as are serial killers.

 This is how to backtest an indicator based on the No Nonsense Forex method of trading.
 This post is a response to all of the questions coming in on how to properly backtest all of the new indicators that listeners of the Forex Q&A Podcast have been discovering.

 The Heikin Ashi indicator is the “Easy Button” of Forex trading.
 If you’re smart, this should be a red flag.
 It would be great if we could use it and win with it.
 Can we still do that?

 Forex Twitter loves to point out round numbers on currency pairs and label them things like “Psychological Levels” and “Big Figure”.
 Don’t fall for this.

-At over 74,000 Google searches a month, the MACD is one of the most popular indicators in the world.
+The MACD indicator is one of the most popular indicators in the world.
 Too bad nobody uses it the right way.